koushik1974/Flood-Detection-and-Risk-Perdiction-Using-SAR/README.md

 { POST FLOOD IMAGE BEFORE SEGMENTATION }
 {VIJAYAWADA , 2017 FLOOD BEFORE IMAGE }

-🗓️ Week 2 Progress — Ground Truth Generation & Model Training
+🗓️ WEEK 2 Progress

+— Ground Truth Generation & Model Training

 In Week 2, I focused on understanding the ground truth creation process and how pixel-level changes in SAR (Synthetic Aperture Radar) images can be used to detect flood-affected regions.